PovertyAction/research-data-science-training/python-workshops/python-programming-foundations/README.md

-# Programming with Python
+# Python Programming Foundations

-An introduction to Python for non-programmers using inflammation data.
+Build robust Python programming skills with a focus on best practices, error handling, and scientific computing fundamentals.

 ## About the Lesson